hpsaturn/hpsaturn.github.io/_posts/2022-09-10-old-laptop-like-second-monitor.md

 [source code](https://github.com/hpsaturn/linux_scripts/blob/master/virtual_screens)

+# Troubleshooting

+The main issue or concern is that in some Linux versions with some GPU drivers like AMD or Nvidia, the `virtual displays` are not supported and you need use some hacks on XOrg or use **dummy** drivers, that is mentioned in the references.
+But on the other hand you can use **unused outputs** in your system, for example in my scripts I used the un used `DisplayPort` (for Mac) and the second unused `HDMI` on my desktop machine.

-## Credits
+# Credits

 [Arch Documentation](https://wiki.archlinux.org/title/Extreme_Multihead)
 [Android Tablet Script](https://gist.github.com/8bitbuddhist/7ab180286d6eb7fdc68d374063814175)

-## Troubleshooting

-The main issue or concern is that in some Linux versions with some GPU drivers like AMD or Nvidia, the `virtual displays` are not supported and you need use some hacks on XOrg or use **dummy** drivers, that is mentioned in the references.
-But on the other hand you can use **unused outputs** in your system, for example in my scripts I used the un used `DisplayPort` (for Mac) and the second unused `HDMI` on my desktop machine.